avikor/constraint_satisfaction_problems/README.md

 Variables: squares on the board.
 Domains: each variable's domain is (1, ..., n x n).
 Constraints:
-1. All variables must be have a unique value.
+1. Each variable must be have a unique value.
 2. The values of all rows sum up to **magic sum**.
 3. The values of all columns sum up to **magic sum**.
 4. The values of both diagonals sum up to **magic sum**.